3D Segmentation of Humans in Point Clouds with Synthetic Data

+\iccvsubsection{Obtaining Labeled Synthetic Point Clouds} Rendered depth maps are backprojected to the 3D space, along with the label images to obtain perfectly labeled point clouds.
+After leveraging the depth images with simulated Kinect noise to backproject our label maps, we obtain partial point clouds which can occasionally be very sparse due to the virtual camera viewing direction as well as the simulated noise.
+Therefore, we perform a post-processing step to remove the scenes with less than $20$k points.
+We use this pipeline to create a synthetic dataset for human semantic, human instance, and multi-human body-part segmentation tasks.
+For semantic and instance segmentation, we provide two labels: background and human.
+For multi-human body-part segmentation, we map the faces of each SMPL-X \cite{smplx} mesh to body-parts according to the mapping described in Sec.~\ref{sec:merging_body_parts} and assign each point to one of the $15$ body parts.

+\iccvsubsection{Dataset Size and Statistics} We place humans in $1201$ training and $312$ validation scenes from ScanNet, and render (capture) $40$ frames per scene.
+Samples with fewer than $20$k points are filtered out.
+Our final synthetic dataset consists of $36536$ training and $12165$ validation samples.
+For comparison, Real~(EgoBody) dataset has $17943$, and Real~(BEHAVE) dataset has $41088$ training samples.

-\cvprsection{Data Collection} In this section, we share details about our synthetic data generation approach as well as pseudo label extraction on real training data, and share the parameters we used during different stages of these pipelines.
+\iccvsection{Real Data Collection} In this section, we share details about our real data collection, processing and annotation pipelines.

-\cvprsubsection{Pseudo Labels on Real Training Data} In this section, we give further details about our process for extracting pseudo ground truth labels for human semantic segmentation, instance segmentation and body part segmentation for the BEHAVE \cite{behave} and EgoBody \cite{egobody} datasets.
+\iccvsubsection{Pseudo Training Labels on Real Data} In this section, we give further details about our process for extracting pseudo ground truth labels for human semantic segmentation, instance segmentation and body part segmentation for the EgoBody \cite{egobody} and BEHAVE \cite{behave} datasets.
+Our pipeline for extracting pseudo-labels is illustrated in Fig.~\ref{fig:pseudo_label_pipeline} (left block).

-\parag{EgoBody \cite{egobody}.} Each EgoBody scene features two subjects captured from multiple Kinect RGB-D cameras (3 to 5 cameras depending on the interaction sequence), and multi-view fitted SMPL-X \cite{smplx} body parameters per each human are available.
+\parag{EgoBody \cite{egobody}.} Each EgoBody scene features two subjects captured from multiple Kinect RGB-D cameras (3 or 5 cameras depending on the interaction sequence).
+Multi-view fitted SMPL-X \cite{smplx} body parameters per each human are available.
 We process the frames at 1 FPS.
-We segment the human body by selecting scene points under $5$ cm distance to the fitted body mesh.
-In order to obtain body-part segmentation labels, we first map the faces of each SMPL-X \cite{smplx} mesh to 26 body parts according to the mapping in \cite{meshcapade}.
-Then we assign each point to the closest body part in the fitted body mesh, whose faces we assigned to one of the 26 body parts.
-Afterwards, we merge smaller body parts into larger ones (see Sec.~\ref{sec:merging_body_parts}) and obtain 15 body parts.
+We obtain the human instance masks by selecting scene points under $5$ cm distance to the fitted body mesh.
+In order to obtain body-part segmentation labels, we first map the faces of each SMPL-X \cite{smplx} body mesh to body parts according to the mapping in \cite{meshcapade}, and merge smaller body parts into larger ones.
+Then we assign each point in the human mask to the body part category of its closest neighbor in the fitted SMPL-X body mesh.